OpenSUTD/fifth-row-guides/events-finance-guide.md

 > Note: This guide is meant as *a quick-start guide*.
 It is **not** exhaustive in its coverage, nor is it meant to be.

-This guide supplements information found in the 17-page `STUDENT ORGANIATION FINANCE GUIDELINES` prepared by the Office of Student Life (**OSL**), which is quite daunting to look at for new Executive Committee (Exco) members.
+This guide supplements information found in the 17-page `STUDENT ORGANIATION FINANCE GUIDELINES` prepared by the Office of Student Life (**OSL**), which can be quite daunting to look at for new Executive Committee (Exco) members.

 For enquiries, contact your cluster rep, or query OSL directly.